hoggren/digitalocean-ddns/README.md

 2. Create a file named `.digitalocean.env` in a suitable directory.
     This must be the startup directory for the tool.
 On a Linux or MacOS system i would create the file in your **home directory**.
 Fill it with a **API token** from DigitalOcean and the **domain** you want to control as the example file below.
 The ID field isn't needed in following step.

-3. Run `digitalocean-dnsrecords` to get ids of your domain records, see the example response.
+3. Run `digitalocean-ddns --dns-records` to get ids of your domain records, see the example response.
     **Copy the id** of the record you want to command, usually the A record, and paste it into the `.digitalocean.env` file as in the example.

 The configuration is done!

+Run with `digitalocean-ddns --update`

 Now it's up to you how you want to schedule it, under Linux or MacOS I strongly recommend you using [crontab](https://crontab.guru/).
 It's already installed and fairly easy to use, the link includes a generator for the *cron expresson* needed.
 I included a complete out-of-the-box working example to get started under examples below.